Temporary Use By-law (TUB) Application

 Any applicants for a zoning by-law amendment can appeal to the OMB following 120 days from the date when a temporary or permanent use by-law application is deemed complete by the Township Council

-if Township Council has not rendered a decision on that completed application within the same 120 days.
+and if Township Council has not rendered a decision on that completed application within the same 120 days.

 Why Didn’t the Township Make Decisions Regarding BCEG Inc.’s TUB and PUB Applications?